Stay Grounded: Media attention

 Since their inception in 2016, Stay Grounded has received attention as a result of activism and campaigns.
 Significant moments include the November 2019 climate protest at Berlin's Tegel airport in which several climate protesters staged a sit-in, resulting in traffic jams and delays for airline passengers.
 Approximately 50 members of the group gathered in the main entrance of a terminal to stage the sit-in while another 80 people organized a public demonstration.
 Many of the climate activists present were dressed in penguin costumes, and carried signs that urged people to think of alternative forms of transport instead of flying.

-In light of the Covid-19 pandemic and the ensuing economic recovery packages, the Stay Grounded network responded by launching a petition under the hashtag, #SavePeopleNotPlanes in which they are campaigning against allowing the aviation industry to receive bailouts during and after the pandemic.
+In light of the COVID-19 pandemic and the ensuing economic recovery packages, the Stay Grounded network responded by launching a petition under the hashtag, #SavePeopleNotPlanes in which they are campaigning against allowing the aviation industry to receive bailouts during and after the pandemic.

+In October 2024, The Guardian, El Pais, Der Tagesspiegel, EuroNews.com and others reported on a new report by Stay Grounded and the New Economic Foundation (NEF) that found that a Frequent Flying Levy (FFL) could raise €64 billion, and reduce emissions by 20%, without any financial cost to the majority of people.
+The report, endorsed by 90 organisations and 47 academics including Greenpeace, suggested that the revenues raised could be used, for example, to expand and provide affordable railways and public transport.

+In August 2024, Euronews.com reported on Stay Grounded's comments on Air New Zealand's decision to scrap its 2030 airline carbon emissions reduction targets, citing the infeasibility of scaling up the use of so-called “Sustainable” aviation fuels (SAF) in time to meet the current targets.
+Stay Grounded contended that the only timely solution to allow Air New Zealand to adequately reduce their emissions is to stop the air industry's growth plans and to massively reduce the number of global daily flights.

+In November 2023, Euronews.com and others reported on Stay Grounded's comments on the aviation sectors attempts to promote sustainable flights, following the first transatlantic flight by a passenger plane to use exclusively "Sustainable" Aviation Fuels.
+Campaigners argue that this is a greenwashing distraction from the urgent need to reduce flights, as so-called “SAFs” do not reduce emissions significantly enough and are not sustainable at the scale needed to power the number of flights that take off every day.